UnionOfRAD/manual/en/controllers/routing.md

 ## Introduction

-Lithium's routing allows developers to completely decouple the application's URLs from it's underlying structure.
-It works by creating a set of `Route` objects that tell Lithium to respond to incoming requests, and which bits of code they relate to in your application.
+li3's routing allows developers to completely decouple the application's URLs from it's underlying structure.
+It works by creating a set of `Route` objects that tell li3 to respond to incoming requests, and which bits of code they relate to in your application.
 While this makes for great SEO and usability, it also keeps things nimble in respect to change.

 As such, the router has two main responsibilities.
 First, to determine the correct set of dispatch parameters based on an incoming request.
 Secondly, to generate URLs from a given set of parameters.